jshan9078/Gogo-Helper/README.md

 # Gogo-API
-A web scraper to obtain data from gogoanime
+A web scraper to obtain data and stream from gogoanime